telerik/blazor-docs/components/form/appearance.md

 ## Size

+>The `Size` configuration of the Form affects the padding of all the editors and buttons.

 You can increase or decrease the size of the Form by setting the `Size` parameter to a member of the `Telerik.Blazor.ThemeConstants.Form.Size` class:

 | Class members | Manual declarations |